nathaniel-kite/random-pokemon/README.md

 - Notably, no species clause!
 If you draft a pokemon twice, you can use it twice!
 - If the pokemon is in Gen 8, it uses its Gen 8 abilities, stats, etc.
 - If the pokemon is not in Gen 8, it only has access to moves that exist in Gen 8
+- Picking a pokemon gives you access to all of its pre-evolutions (so, if you draft Dusknoir, you could use Dusklops instead)

 #### Notably unavailable moves:
 - Frustration